eclipse/mosaic.website/content/docs/extending_mosaic/simulator_coupling.md

 use of the `AbstractFederateAmbassador` as a super class, it has to provide two information to the superclass while constructing an instance of the class.
 These are:

-* `isTimeConstrained`: if set true if the federate is sensitive towards the time stamp order of interactions.
+* `isTimeConstrained`: The general way this parameter can be understood, is that if it is set to **true** the federate is sensitive towards the time stamp order of interactions.
 The `AbstractFederateAmbassador` will then queue incoming interactions and request a time advance from the RTI in order to ensure that processing the received interaction is safe.
 At the time the requested time advance is granted, every queued interaction with a time stamp smaller or equal to the granted time will be delivered to the federate for processing.
-If set to `false`, incoming interactions will be forwarded immediately to the federate, thus resulting in a receive order of interactions at the federate.
+If set to **false**, incoming interactions will be forwarded immediately to the federate, thus resulting in a *receive-order* of interactions at the federate.

-* `isTimeRegulating`: specifies whether the federate will publish time stamped interactions and thus can influence the time advances of other federates in the federation.
-If set to `true`, the `AbstractFederateAmbassador` will request time advances with respect to the specified lookahead value of the federate in order to avoid that time management schedules the execution of other federates while queued interactions are processed.
-If set to `false`, time advance requests that are issued due to incoming interactions will be flagged with an unlimited lookahead, allowing the RTI to schedule other federates while incoming interactions are processed.
+* `isTimeRegulating`: Specifies whether the federate will publish time stamped interactions and thus can influence the time advances of other federates in the federation.
+If set to **true**, the `AbstractFederateAmbassador` will request time advances with respect to the specified lookahead value of the federate in order to avoid that time management schedules the execution of other federates while queued interactions are processed.
+If set to **false**, time advance requests that are issued due to incoming interactions will be flagged with an unlimited lookahead, allowing the RTI to schedule other federates while incoming interactions are processed.

+{{< figure src="../images/flowchart_timeconstrained_timeregulating.png" title="Flowchart of Interaction handling" numbered="true" >}}

+### Further notes
+Coupling a multitude of different simulators and properly syncing them is a non-trivial task and requires a lot of effort in order to function correctly.
+If you have read up on High Level Architecture before (have a look [here](https://en.wikipedia.org/wiki/High_Level_Architecture) and at the linked references) you might notice, that the previous flowchart does not completely reflect the proposed mechanisms.
+For instance, the `isTimeRegulating` flag has no effect, when the `isTimeConstrained` flag is not set.
+So at some points you might stumble upon federates, which have their `isTimeConstrained` and `isTimeRegulating` flags set to different values as you would expect.
+An example of this is the `ApplicationAmbassador`.
+One would expect it to be time-constrained as well as time-regulating.
+This isn't the case though, because the `ApplicationAmbassador` implements its own time- and event-management, which would interfere with the internal mechanisms.
+When implementing your own federate, you can use the existing ones as reference.

+### Example
-Example: A federate that is `timeConstrained` and `timeRegulated` can handle a time stamped interaction only after receiving a corresponding time advance grant.
+A federate that is `timeConstrained` and `timeRegulated` can handle a time stamped interaction only after receiving a corresponding time advance grant.
 For that reason, the `AbstractFederateAmbassador` caches the incoming interactions in a local queue and requests a time advance with the interactions time stamp.
 After getting a grant for that time stamp, it forwards the interaction via the `processInteraction`